aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom/document/createdocumentfragment/_index.md

 ---
 title: Document.CreateDocumentFragment
 second_title: Aspose.HTML for .NET API Reference
-description: Document method.
+description: Document CreateDocumentFragment method.
 Creates a new empty DocumentFragment into which DOM nodes can be added to build an offscreen DOM tree
 type: docs
 weight: 830
 url: /net/aspose.html.dom/document/createdocumentfragment/